rbisdorff/Digraph3/Digraph3/docSphinx/tutorial.rst

 ``Digraph`` object structure
 ............................

-All :code:`Digraph` object *dg* contains at least the following sub-objects:
+All :py:class:`digraphs.Digraph` object *dg* contains at least the following sub-objects:

 1. the digraph nodes called **actions** (decision actions): a list, set or dictionary of nodes with 'name' and 'shortname' attributes,
 2. the digraph **valuationdomain** , a dictionary with three decimal entries: the minimum (-1.0, means certainly false), the median (0.0, means missing information) and the maximum characteristic value (+1.0, means certainly true),